mikarinneoracle/phonebook/README.md

 autonomous_database_phonebook_ords_password = a8OAHjx28wEVmU1fz
 comments = To access the Phonebook app please visit: https://objectstorage.eu-frankfurt-1.oraclecloud.com/n/fr2nn14e4hr7/b/phonebook-public-4126/o/index.html - Give it a minute or two for the ORDS to start before trying.
 ```
+Note: When creating the stack enter the following configuration options:
+- ATP database name (defaults to "phonebook")
+- configuration VM ssh public key to access the VM for logs etc. (optional)
+- configuration VM shape, either Micro (always free) or standard (defaults to Micro)

 ### Step 1: Login to SQL Developer Web under ADW/ATP <b>Development</b> tab with the admin user